Rape of Belgium: War crimes

-In some places, particularly Liège, Andenne and Leuven, but firstly Dinant, atrocities were premeditated.
+Atrocities were premeditated in Dinant, Liège, Andenne and Leuven.
 In Dinant, the German army believed the inhabitants were as dangerous as the French soldiers themselves.

 Victimisation of civilians

 German troops, afraid of Belgian guerrilla fighters, or francs-tireurs ("free shooters"), burned homes and murdered civilians throughout eastern and central Belgium, including Aarschot (156 murdered), Andenne (211 murdered), Seilles, Tamines (383 murdered), and Dinant (674 murdered).
 German soldiers murdered Belgian civilians indiscriminately and with impunity, with victims including men, women, and children.
 In the Province of Brabant, nuns were forcibly stripped naked under the pretext that they were spies or men in disguise.
-In and around Aarschot, between August 19 and the recapture of the town by September 9, German soldiers repeatedly raped Belgian women.
+In and around Aarschot, between 19 August and the recapture of the town by 9 September, German soldiers repeatedly raped Belgian women.
 Rape was nearly as ubiquitous as murder, arson and looting, if never as visible.

 Sack of Leuven

 On 25 August 1914, the German army ravaged the city of Leuven, deliberately burning the university library, destroying approximately 230,000 books, 950 manuscripts, and 800 incunabula.
-German soldiers burned down civilian homes and shot citizens where they stood, with over 2,000 buildings destroyed and 10,000 inhabitants displaced.
+German soldiers burned down civilian homes and shot citizens where they stood, with over 2,000 buildings destroyed and 10,000 inhabitants displaced, of whom 1,500 were deported to Germany.
 The Germans looted and transferred large quantities of strategic materials, foodstuffs and modern industrial equipment to Germany during 1914.
 These actions brought worldwide condemnation.
-(There were also several friendly fire incidents between groups of German soldiers during the confusion.)
+There were also several friendly fire incidents between groups of German soldiers during the confusion.